habrev/rockpaper/README.md

 # rockpaper
-rock paper scissor simple game
+javascript project to design a simple rock paper game